nextflow-io/nf-co2footprint/README.md

 - `HelloExtension`: show how create an extension class that can be used to create custom channel factories, operation and fuctions that can be imported in the pipeline script as DSL extensions.

-- `HelloFactory` and `HelloObserver`: show how to intercept workflow runtime events and react correspondly with custom code.
+- `CO2FootprintFactory` and `CO2FootprintObserver`: show how to intercept workflow runtime events and react correspondly with custom code.

 - `HelloPlugin`: the plugin entry point.